Australische Zeitung

-The Australische Zeitung was a weekly German-language newspaper published in Tanunda, South Australia from 1860 until it ceased publication during World War I in 1916 due to anti-German sentiment.
-The newspaper also existed in a variety of earlier names or merged publications, reflecting the fluid nature of the newspaper industry in Victorian gold rush era colonial South Australia.
+The Australische Zeitung was a weekly German-language newspaper published in Tanunda, South Australia from 1860 until it ceased publication in 1916 due to anti-German sentiment during World War I. The newspaper also existed in a variety of earlier names or merged publications, reflecting the fluid nature of the newspaper industry in Victorian gold rush era colonial South Australia.
 The long history of German language Australian newspapers reflects the considerable German-speaking population which settled in South Australia in the nineteenth century.

 History

 Suedaustralische Zeitung

 Die Deutsche Post für die Australischen Colonien, first published c.
 6 January 1848, and still appearing every Thursday in 1850, was the first German-language newspaper published in South Australia, and possibly in Australia.
 A rival, the Suedaustralische Zeitung was first published in Adelaide late 1849 by Otto Schomburgk and Carl Muecke and by Gustav Droege, who also acted as editor.
 It was remarkable in its day for being printed in Roman type (and replacing umlauts with their two-letter equivalents) "as if to indicate its rejection of tradition" (or perhaps being the only typeface available), and was radical in its political views.

 The following year it was printed in traditional black letter type as Südaustralische Zeitung, and the editor's name written as Gustav Dröge.
 The paper was initially printed by Andrew Murray in Adelaide, and had sales outlets in Tanunda, Lyndoch, Hahndorf, Lobethal, Burra Burra, and Macclesfield.
 The paper was taken over by Wilhelm Eggers in September 1851 and published at the offices of the South Australian Register.
 Production ceased due to the negative economic conditions caused in South Australia by the Victorian gold rush.